As someone who has been involved in buying and selling cafes, including my own, this comes up regularly:

 Yes, the broker will talk about the value of the equipment, fit out & “goodwill”, but I think better questions to ask are:

-- How much profit is it making?
+- How much profit is the cafe making?

 - How can I verify these numbers are accurate?